MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Implementing_GitHub_Actions_by_using_DevOps_Starter.md

 1. In a browser window, go back to your **eShopOnWeb** GitHub repository.
 1. On the repository page, go to **Settings**, click on **Secrets > Actions**.
 Click on **New repository secret**
     - Name : **AZURE_CREDENTIALS**
-    - Secret: **paste the previously copied  JSON object** (GitHub is able to keep multiple secrets under same name)
+    - Secret: **paste the previously copied  JSON object** (GitHub is able to keep multiple secrets under same name, used by  [azure/login](https://github.com/Azure/login) action )

 1. Click on **Add secret**.
 Now GitHub Actions will be able to reference the service principal, using the repository secret.